litteup/cohort3-backend-project/README.md

 ## 1. __BRIEF DESCRIPTION OF LINGOLEAP__
 #
-Lingoleap is a language learning web solution aimed at teaching users any of the 3 major Nigerian languages namely Yoruba, Igbo and Hausa.
-Interactive free or paid language courses are regularly uploaded to the platform by expert language instructors while users can enrol to take the courses.
+Lingoleap is a language learning web solution aimed at teaching users/subscribers various languages.
+The interactive free or paid language courses are regularly uploaded to the platform by expert language instructors and users can enrol to take the courses.

     * Users can track their learning progress via the personal dashboard.
     * Users can explore the community space to network with other users and practise what they are learning in realtiime and with humans.